Trapkhing/portfolio-2.0/README.md

 # Modern Portfolio Website

 A clean, responsive portfolio website built with React and styled with a combination of Tailwind CSS and custom CSS variables.
-Features dark mode, smooth animations, and a contact form that sends messages directly to Telegram.
+Features dark mode, smooth animations, a blog powered by Sanity CMS, and a contact form that sends messages directly to Telegram.

 ## 📋 Features

 - Responsive design that works on all devices
 - Dark/Light mode toggle
 - Project showcase with filterable categories
+- Blog section powered by Sanity CMS
+- Recent posts carousel on homepage
 - Skills section with visual representation
 - Contact form connected to Telegram
 - SEO optimized with React Helmet